 Simple Ice Cream Sundae Bar

 All you need is simple vanilla ice cream and toppings, and you’ve got a crowd-pleasing dessert for everybody.
 We’re big fans of caramel sauce and chocolate sauce, but you can always liven things up with sprinkles.
 Or drizzle the chocolate syrup in a beautiful design to add a little flair.
+If you really want to make an impact, try it with multiple ice cream flavors and toppings.

 Quick Banana Ice Cream